telegraph/frontend-exercise/README.md

 * Application should be fully responsive
 * Pass the [ACs](#scroll-acceptance-criteria)
 * Ensure code is unit tested.
 We've set this up with [Jest](https://jestjs.io/) but feel free to use whatever you like
+* The article data and related posts JSON should be made server side (example integration of `meta.json` included)
 * Comments should be called once the DOM is ready via [this endpoint](https://my-json-server.typicode.com/telegraph/frontend-exercise/comments).
-This call should be made client-side and injected with JavaScript.
+This call should be made client-side and injected with JavaScript
 * Keep your JavaScript vanilla please :icecream:

 ### :mag_right: What we are looking for